Zamiell/racing-plus/docs/race-formats.md

 ## The Lamb

 - The Lamb is the boss at the end of the Dark Room.
-- In Racing+, 4 gold chests will always spawn at the beginning of the Dark Room (instead of 4 red chests).
-- Teleporting to the Dark Room via a Sacrifice Room on floors 1 through 8 will send you to the next floor instead.
+- The spikes in a Sacrifice Room will be deleted after the 11th sacrifice.

 <br />